bytewax/bytewax/docs/tutorial/search-logs/search-logs-tutorial.md

 ### Generating Input Data

-Bytewax has a `TestingSource` class that takes an enumerable list of events that it will emit, one at a time into our dataflow. `TestingSource` will be initialized with the list of events we created earlier in the variable `client_events`.
+Bytewax has a {py:obj}`~bytewax.testing.TestingSource` class that takes an enumerable list of events that it will emit, one at a time into our dataflow. {py:obj}`~bytewax.testing.TestingSource` will be initialized with the list of events we created earlier in the variable `client_events`.

 ```python
 # Add input source